 No one has better access to motivated sellers than real estate agents.

 If you find an investor-friendly agent, you might be able to build a relationship where you refer each other leads.

-If you find someone who doesn’t want to sell their house fast for cash, then you can send them to your agent connection.
-If the agent finds someone who prefers a fast cash transaction, then they can send the lead your way.
+If you find someone who doesn’t want to sell their house fast for cash, you can send them to your agent connection.
+If the agent finds someone who prefers a fast cash transaction, they can send the lead your way.

 This is a win-win relationship.

 And there’s no reason not to build it.

 The Difference Between Inbound & Outbound Lead Generation

 We’ve shared a lot of different strategies on this blog for real estate lead generation: Traffic plus Conversions, and we’ve shown you a bunch of great strategies for building traffic.
 If you haven’t read those posts, click those links to check them out… I’ll try not to duplicate much here.